Adam Graessle

-Adam Vincent Graessle (born November 25, 1984) is a former American football punter.
+Adam Vincent Graessle (born November 25, 1984) is an American former football punter.
 He was signed by the Green Bay Packers as an undrafted free agent in 2009.
 He played college football at Pittsburgh.

 Graessle was also a member of the California Redwoods and Pittsburgh Steelers.

 College career

 Graessle was rated the nation's No. 23 placekicker by Rivals.com coming out of high school.
 He was recruited by the University of Pittsburgh, where he was an All-Big East selection as a sophomore and was a Ray Guy Award candidate.

 Professional career

 Green Bay Packers

-Graessle was signed as an undrafted free agent after the 2009 NFL Draft by the Green Bay Packers.
+In May 2009, Graessle was signed as an undrafted free agent by the Green Bay Packers.
 He was released prior to the start of the 2009 season.

 Pittsburgh Steelers

 Graessle signed a future contract with the Pittsburgh Steelers on February 9, 2010.
 He was waived on June 15.